 Reporting Elder Abuse and Neglect

 Individuals throughout Nevada can call the 24-hour Crisis Lines to report elder abuse or neglect.
 Calls taken during normal business hours will be transferred to the appropriate agency.
 The Center handles all overnight, weekend, and holiday reporting.
 Assessments are made to determine the immediate degree of danger to the senior involved.
 Depending on severity, reports are turned over to the Division for Aging Services or the appropriate law enforcement agency.
+Reports are also taken for child abuse or neglect and disabled adult abuse and neglect.

 To report Elder Abuse/Neglect 24 hours a day, please call